wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 27 And when the red savages and the men of Britain fell into their hands, they raised neither the tomahawk nor the scalping knife.

-28 Nay, they treated them kindly; and those who were slain in battle they disturbed not ; and their humanity exceeded the humanity of the white men of Britain.
+28 Nay, they treated them kindly ; and those who were slain in battle they disturbed not ; and their humanity exceeded the humanity of the white men of Britain.

 [144]